dubistowch/tweet-to-discord/README.md

 # Tweet Image Discord
-Convert tweets to image and sent to Discord channel.
+Convert tweet to image and sent to Discord channel.

 ## APIs
 ### GET /image